article · Honest answers: checking the claims

 Why most certification advice carries a conflict

-Three business models dominate the 'best certification' results, and each one has a built-in reason to steer you.
+Three business models recur in the 'best certification' results, and each has a built-in reason to steer you.
+We have not measured their share of those results, so treat this as a taxonomy to check a page against, not a census.
 Exam-prep and training sellers rank and review the very certifications they sell courses and vouchers for.
 Affiliate listicles earn a commission when you click through to enroll.
 And vendors rank their own credential as essential, which is authoritative for what is on the exam but not neutral on whether you should take it.
 None of this is hidden wrongdoing; it is simply a conflict between giving you the most useful answer and selling you the next thing.
-The tell is consistent: the figures that justify the recommendation, a pass rate, a salary 'lift', an ROI multiple, usually have no primary source you can check.
-Many exam-prep and training sellers have a course-sales stake in the certifications they rank; that does not prove bad intent, but it is exactly why the numbers they cite need primary-source support you can check.
+FTC disclosure guidance treats paid, affiliate, and other material relationships as information readers should be able to see clearly.
+Where a conflict is present, the tell is the same: the figures that justify the recommendation - a pass rate, a salary 'lift', an ROI multiple - are asserted rather than linked to a primary source you can open.

 A 30-second test to spot a conflicted page